 Love and Blessings Always,

-Acknowledgements: Photograph was taken of an original artwork commissioned and gifted to me by my dear friend Brenda Dutertre and created by the very talented Canadian artist Michelle Lake.
-This beautiful piece hangs on display at SOULworks.
+Acknowledgements: Photograph of my Sacred Wings is an original artwork commissioned and gifted to me by my dear friend Brenda Dutertre and created by the very talented Canadian artist Michelle Lake.